ushareng/Firebase_Genkit_ProjectIDX_MultiModalEmotionDetection_Chatbot/README.md

 # Using Firebase Genkit for detecting emotions in Text , Speech and Face

+# Usecase :

+Difficulty understanding emotions in multiple modalities like Face , Speech and Text forms important markers in the diagnosis of Autism spectrum Disorder(ASD) .
+This project aims to help autistic individuals identify emotions in multiple modalities using Gemini .

 ## Demo Video
 [genkit.webm](https://github.com/user-attachments/assets/2407074a-cf99-4fbf-acb1-17a1c093a084)

 ##
 Setting it up: